ej-sanmartin/AigniteSaaS/README.md

-# 🚀 AIgnite Saas - Full-Stack SaaS Template
+# 🚀 AIgnite SaaS - Full-Stack SaaS Template

 A modern, production-ready template for building SaaS applications with separate frontend and backend services.
 This template provides a solid foundation for quickly launching new SaaS projects with a focus on maintainability, security, and scalability.